 Using 3-D printing, it will be possible for consumers to design their own shoes that fit them perfectly.
 While the footwear industry isn’t quite there yet, decreased 3-D printer costs have made this innovation more accessible to a wider range of shoemakers, assisting this invention in gaining widespread awareness.

 In approximately a year, footwear companies may reach a more concrete landmark: they ought to be capable of creating limited runs of sole-tooling parts and shanks that they may have printed and designed themselves for market launches.
-This is a huge breakthrough in the field of futuristic shoes and footwear.
+This is a huge breakthrough in the field of futuristic shoes and footwear, combined with futuristic fashion trends.

 Futuristic Shoes With Digital Sole